Dephosphorus: History

 In 2020, Dephosphorus released their fourth full-length album, Sublimation, which was inspired by Iain Banks' concept of sublimation, describing the transcendence of advanced civilisations into higher forms of existence beyond the material universe.
 The album continues with their usual musical composition, though being musically darker, and lyrical themes, and, while musically it is not as intense as their previous one, it is praised as reaching the next step to their sound.

 Dephosphorus' fifth album, Planetoktonos, was released in 2025.
+The album’s themes draw on concepts of cosmic destruction and renewal, as well as humanity’s place within the biosphere, and were partly inspired by the science fiction series The Expanse.
 It received positive reviews from an extent coverage by music critics, overall described as an intense, refined, and expansive take on grindcore.
 Mystification Zine praised the album's “transformative interpretation” of grindcore, noting its increased focus and intensity compared to Sublimation.
 PopMatters highlighted its fusion of “cosmic assault” with atmospheric electronics, while TEN KILLERS described it as “furious” and consistent across its nine tracks.

 Deadly Storm Zine emphasized its science fiction–inspired themes, calling it a “death black grindcore journey through a dark and mysterious universe”.
 The Razor's Edge and Wonderbox Metal commended the band's dynamic songwriting and inventive blend of aggression with psychedelic elements.
 Additional coverage from MangoWave Magazine and Metal Shock Finland positioned the release as Dephosphorus’ most ambitious work to date, balancing brutality with conceptual depth.
+The album’s artwork depicts a biomechanical spacecraft of extraterrestrial origin capable of planetary destruction, developed in collaboration with artist Giannis Tsioukas.
+The cover of Planetoktonos was selected in a top-5 album covers for 2025 by Scene Point Blank.

+Despite being primarily active within the Greek underground metal scene, the band has also developed an international audience through online platforms and releases.

 Musical style and influences

 Sound

-Dephosphorus’ music is commonly described as astrogrind, a fusion of grindcore, death metal, black metal, and sludge metal.
+Dephosphorus’ music is commonly described as astrogrind, a fusion of grindcore, death metal, black metal, sludge metal, noise rock, and post-hardcore, reflecting the band’s eclectic musical background.
 Their sound combines fast-paced rhythms, aggressive guitar riffs, and a mixture of guttural, semi-clean, and chant-like vocals, creating a dynamic and layered listening experience.

+The band has also incorporated electronic elements into their recordings, treating them as a structural component of their sound and atmosphere.
+The band uses the term "astrogrind" to describe their style, emphasizing the fusion of extreme metal with cosmic and philosophical themes.

 Critics have highlighted the band's complex song structures, noting that their compositions often merge the intensity of extreme metal with atmospheric and experimental passages.
 Reviewers have also remarked on the band's ability to balance brutality with conceptual depth, incorporating both raw aggression and moments of melodic or psychedelic ambiance.